 I did not.

-I moved out, and I followed the flow of the universe out into the world.
+I moved out from my parents' home, and I followed the flow of the universe out into the world.
 And I began changing, absorbing - growing.
 Understanding people.

 But gradually, I noticed that I began to need to ask beforehand if my parents were home, if I wished to visit.
 My parents may be away - perhaps also travelling.

-She began to mention more people who did or knew of similar things as things I'm trying, rather than travel tales with horrifying ends.
-Her general approach grew more measured rather than defaulted to control.
+She began to mention more people who did or knew of similar things as the things I'm trying, and fewer travel tales with horrifying ends.
+Her general approach grew more measured, rather than defaulted to control.